containers/toolbox/doc/toolbox-enter.1.md

 **--distro** DISTRO, **-d** DISTRO

 Enter a toolbox container for a different operating system DISTRO than the host.
+Has to be coupled with `--release` unless the selected DISTRO matches the host.

 **--release** RELEASE, **-r** RELEASE